 Years passed -quite a few- and I moved to one of the most wonderful cities around the globe: Barcelona (lucky me!).
 Living and working downtown is an amazing experience and gives the opportunity to see a large variety of people and different things happening all the time.
 Every now and then I met by chance individuals seating with sketchbooks on their laps, drawing and painting beautiful sketches of the city.
 Some sketches (specially at the beginning) looked rough but quickly manage to pull them together into great pieces of artwork.
 That fascinated me, it looked so easy and intuitive.

-More time passed again and then Pinterest arrived.
-Huh?!
-What?!
-Well, easy… one time while pinteresting, I run into a bunch of beautiful urban sketches.
-Many of them painted with hints of watercolors, giving them that great final look.
-I stayed for hours looking at them, fascinated by the simplicity yet richness of each sketch.
-Once I’d probably pinned every urban sketch available on pinterest I said to myself: I want to learn how to do that!
+Time passed again and then I was introduced to Pinterest (Huh?!
+What?!)
+Well… once while pinteresting, I run into a bunch of beautiful urban sketches.
+Many of them created with hints of watercolors, giving them a great final look.
+I stayed for hours staring at them, bedazzled by the simplicity yet richness of each sketch.
+After probably had pinned every urban sketch available on pinterest I said to myself: I would love to learn how to do that!
 But how…?

-That’s when this blog starts.
-To show you the journey that I’ve been taking since I decided I wanted to learn how to make those amazing urban sketches and to show the progress of the work I’ve done since I started the whole process of learning from scratch.
+Well that’s how my journey started and, followed by it: this blog.
+My idea is simply to show the things that I learn along with the things I create since I began the whole process of learning from scratch.
 I started drawing classes in 2015 -without any experience whatsoever in the arts department- and here I am now, growing as an art student and constantly learning.

-a portrait of me: more than appropriate to upload a portrait instead of a picture considering that I like to think of this as an “art blog”.
+a portrait of me by a classmate: more than appropriate to upload a portrait instead of a picture considering that I like to think of this as an “art blog”.
 Quite presumptuous, I know but in my mind sounds great!